mharrod/overdog/content/homepage/about-me.md

 ![OverDog Athletics](images/happy-ethnic-woman-sitting-at-table-with-laptop-3769021.jpg)
 --->

-We were parents looking for an off-season conditioning program for our kids that would fit their busy schedules and provide a heavy focus on mobility and pre-hab training.
+We were looking for an off-season conditioning program for our kids that would fit their busy schedules and provide a heavy focus on mobility and pre-hab training.

 ![teamwork](images/group_hug.jpg)